Satan-Claws/Presentations/thesis_script_lol.md

 ## 7.5 CBMC-style Pseudocode
 Our verification approach initializes states, assumes properties hold, applies transitions while assuming properties, and then checks if the safety property holds after the final transition.

-## Moving on to Experimentation and Results
+## Now, we can move on to the Experimentation and the Results

 ## 8.1 Goals
 Our experimental goals were: